Garnet at a Glance

 RecommendedSunlight Charging

-RecommendedMoon Phase Charging: Charge Garnet under the full moon for maximum vitality restoration, or during the waxing moon to amplify growing passion and attraction energy.
-Place Garnet on a windowsill or outdoors where it can absorb moonlight for several hours.
+RecommendedMoon Phase Charging: Charge Garnet under the full moon to restore vitality, or during the waxing moon to build passion and attraction energy.
+Set it on a windowsill or outdoors where it can soak up moonlight for a few hours.

 Avoid the following: